 Totem Heritage Center

 Tongass Historical Museum and Ketchikan Totem Heritage Center are approximately 2,000 feet from each another east-to-west in the central part of the city.
-The museum is lodged within the Ketchikan First Cities Public Library and expects to take over the entire property for a new, large museum complex after the library completes is building project at another site, likely in 2013.
+The museum is lodged within the First Cities Public Library and expects to take over the entire property for a new, large museum complex during ongoing development.

-Tongass National Forest - covers the Alaskan Panhandle.
-Largest national forest in the USA.
+- Alaska's Tongass National Forest - Welcome!: Tongass covers the entire Alaskan Panhandle with the largest national forest in the United States.

-Misty Fjords National Monument Wilderness and Wildlife Area includes 2,294,343 acres on the southern tip of the Alaska Panhandle, all but about 156,000 acres near the middle have ...
+- Ketchikan Wilderness.net - Misty Fjords National Monument Wilderness: Misty Fjords National Monument Wilderness and Wildlife Area includes 2,294,343 acres on the southern tip of the Alaska Panhandle.

-TRAVEL NURSES and other travel healthcare professions are needed in the City of Ketchikan and its borough or county of Ketchikan Gateway, including 15,000 residents.
-Needed are licensed RNs and LPNS, Physical and Occupational Therapists, and others, even Physicians.
-The interesting thing about "traveling" is the extra perks and benefits:
+Most-needed workers are licensed RNs and LPNS, Physical and Occupational Therapists, and even Physicians.
+The interesting thing about "traveling" is the extra perks and benefits it offers:

 - Higher Pay than average.